geoai-lab/NeuroTPR/README.md

 ### Retrain NeuroTPR using your own data

 If you wish to perform re-training on your own dataset, you have to add POS features to your own annoated dataset in CoNLL2003 format.
-You can use the following python codes to add POS features via NLTK tool
+You can use the following python codes to add POS features via NLTK tool.

 ```bash
     python3 Model/add_lin_features.py